 Today’s American consumes between one and two grams of antioxidants each day, most of which comes from tea and coffee.
-Although foods like berries actually contain more antioxidants per gram, we tend to consume more coffee each day than we eat berries.
+Although foods like berries actually contain more antioxidants per gram, we tend to consume more coffee than berries.
 Studies in Norway and Finland reveal that 64 percent of antioxidants come from coffee.
-Here, the average coffee intake is between 450 and 500 milliliters, or two to four cups(1).
-Research from Spain, Japan, France and Poland confirms that coffee is the best source of antioxidants.
+Here, the average coffee intake is between two to four cups(1).
+Research from Spain, Japan, France and Poland confirms that coffee is the best regular source of antioxidants.

 Many people prefer tea to coffee.
 Tea doesn’t always contain caffeine, but when it does, it contains 20 percent as much as a strong cup of coffee (200 ml).
 Strong coffee contains 100 - 300mg caffeine, whereas tea contains between 20 and 60 mg.
 Decaffeinated and some herbal teas are caffeine-free.

 In the brain, caffeine blocks an inhibitory neurotransmitter called adenosine.
 Adenosine accumulates throughout the day to promote drowsiness and get us ready to go to sleep at night.

 What tea does contain in abundance are three other stimulants: theanine, theobromine and theophylline.
 All four of these stimulants are also found in cocoa beans, which we’ll get to in a moment.

 The role of theanine, an amino acid, is to stimulate brain activity and increase alertness and focus.
 The anime allows caffeine to stimulate the brain without the accompanying increases in blood pressure and anxiety.